Get a free, no obligation personal loan quote with rates as low as 9.90%

+Choosing to file a consumer proposal is a serious but necessary step for many Canadians struggling with debt.
 Unfortunately, filing a consumer proposal will damage your credit, there is no way around it.
-Choosing to file a consumer proposal is a serious but necessary step for any Canadians struggling with debt.
-Furthermore, a Licensed Insolvency Trustee (a professional who administers consumer proposals) will not allow those who do not need the help of a consumer proposal to file.
 While a consumer proposal will negatively impact your credit, the benefits of dealing with your debt typically outweigh this.

 What Is A Consumer Proposal?

-When you file a consumer proposal in Canada it will affect your credit as it will be reported on your credit report.
+When you file a consumer proposal in Canada, it will affect your credit score because it will be reported on your credit report.

-First, the credit bureaus will be notified that you filed a consumer proposal and that will show up in the section of your report that lists legal and public records.
+Firstly, the credit bureaus will be notified that you filed a consumer proposal.
+That will show up in the section of your report that lists legal and public records.

-Your Canadian credit score, the credit ranking you’re probably the most familiar with, is a 3 digit number that represents the likelihood that you’ll make your payments on time.
-Each of your individual credit accounts is also given another type of credit rating, represented by a letter (I, O, R, or M) and a number (1-9).
+Your credit score is a 3-digit number that represents your creditworthiness, or the likelihood that you’ll make your payments on time.
+Each of your credit accounts is also given another type of credit rating, represented by a letter (I, O, R, or M) and a number (1-9).

 Letters

-IStands for “installment”, meaning that your loan is being repaid in fixed installments over a certain period of time, such as a personal loan or car loan.
+I“I” stands for “installment”, meaning that your loan is being repaid in fixed installments over a certain period, such as a personal loan or car loan.

 Numbers